4 Tips to lower the risk of developing dementia

 Not only physical exercise is needed, but also keeping your mind fresh and active is a good strategy to lower the chance of developing dementia.
 For example, try out one of our games on our brain training game page!
 The games where you have to use your memory a lot will be the most beneficial, such as Mentile or Drumsolo.

 Tip 4: Alcohol, smoking and dementia

 Drinking excessive amounts of alcohol will cause your blood pressure to rise, as well as raising the level of cholesterol in your blood.
 Stick to the recommended limits for alcohol consumption to reduce your risk of high blood pressure, cardiovascular disease and dementia.
 The recommended daily limit for alcohol consumption is three to four units of alcohol a day for men, and two to three units a day for women.
 Smoking can cause your arteries to narrow, which can lead to a rise in your blood pressure.
 It also increases your risk of developing cardiovascular diseases, cancer and dementia.

-With these tips you should be able to lower the risk of developing some kinds of dementia a bit.
+With these tips, you should be able to lower the risk of developing some kinds of dementia a bit.
 It’s always good to live a healthy life and to train your brain regularly.
 We can already help you with that last part.
-Try out one of our games on the game page here.
+Try out one of our games on our brain game page

 There is no certain way to prevent all types of dementia.
 However, a healthy lifestyle can help lower your risk of developing dementia when you are older.
 It can also prevent cardiovascular diseases, such as strokes and heart attacks.
 To reduce your risk of developing dementia and other serious health conditions, it's recommended that you eat a healthy diet, maintain a healthy weight and exercise daily.
 Here are four tips about how to lower the risk of developing dementia.